Geometric Criticality in Scale-Invariant Networks

-Scale invariance is defined by the condition that \( C(\tau) \) remains constant across a broad range of scales, indicating the absence of a characteristic structural scale in the system~\cite{Poggialini2025}.
-This is reflected by an entropy-loss rate proportional to the spectral dimension \( d_s \), a global geometric quantity that generalizes the notion of Euclidean dimension to networks~\cite{Cassi1992,Cassi1996}.
+Scale invariance is defined by the condition that \( C(\tau) \) remains constant across a broad range of scales, indicating the absence of a characteristic structural scale in the system~\cite{Poggialini2025}. \new{This implies an entropy-loss rate proportional to} the spectral dimension \( d_s \), a global geometric quantity that generalizes the notion of Euclidean dimension to networks~\cite{Cassi1992,Cassi1996}.
 Hence, the presence of a plateau in the heat capacity, $C_0=d_s/2$, reveals the spectral dimension $d_s$ that characterizes the scale-invariant nature of homogeneous lattices or networks.
-Moreover, $C$ usually presents small-scale resonant modes at short times, a signature of the elementary small-scale structure of the lattice or network~\cite{TBM}, i.e., the ultraviolet cut-off $\Lambda$ (in the jargon of the Renormalization Group).
-For the case of a 2D square lattice, this corresponds to the peak of $C$ around $\tau^*=1.24$ of the black dashed line in Fig.~\ref{SW-nets}(a).
+Moreover, $C$ usually presents small-scale resonant modes at short times, a signature of the elementary small-scale structure of the lattice or network~\cite{TBM}, i.e., the ultraviolet cut-off $\Lambda$ (in the jargon of the Renormalization Group). \new{For a 2D square lattice, this corresponds to the peak of $C$ at $\tau \approx 1.24$ (black dashed line in Fig.~\ref{SW-nets}(a)).}

 The second peak at larger values of $\tau$ instead reflects the whole lattice scale.
 In particular, the recent categorization of structural fixed points has shed light on four main classes of scale-invariant networks \cite{Poggialini2025}: (i) regular lattices, (ii) connected loopless networks, i.e., trees \cite{Donetti2004}, (iii) those with a non-vanishing clustering coefficient, as (u,v) flowers \cite{Rozenfeld2007} (including the Dorogovtsev-Goltsev-Mendes network \cite{Dorogovtsev2002} (DGM)), and Kim and Holme networks \cite{KimHolme} and, (iv) hierarchical modular networks (HMNs) originally proposed taking inspiration from brain networks \cite{Moretti2013}.